Katana: Forging and construction

+This process also creates the line down the sides of the blade called the hamon, which is made distinct by polishing.
+Each hamon and each smith's style of hamon is distinct.
+Hamon does not refer to the white area on the side of the blade.
+The white part is the part that is whitened by a polishing process called hadori to make it easier to see the hamon, and the actual hamon is a fuzzy line within the white part.
+The actual line of the hamon can be seen by holding the sword in your hand and looking at it while changing the angle of the light shining on the blade.

 After the blade is forged, it is then sent to be polished.
 The polishing takes between one and three weeks.
 The polisher uses a series of successively finer grains of polishing stones in a process called glazing, until the blade has a mirror finish.
 However, the blunt edge of the katana is often given a matte finish to emphasize the hamon.

 Japanese swords are generally made by a division of labor between six and eight craftsmen.
-Tosho (Toko, Katanakaji) is in charge of forging blades, togishi is in charge of polishing blades, kinkosi (chokinshi) is in charge of making metal fittings for sword fittings, shiroganeshi is in charge of making habaki (blade collar), sayashi is in charge of making scabbards, nurishi is in charge of applying lacquer to scabbards, tsukamakishi is in charge of making hilt, and tsubashi is in charge of making tsuba (hand guard).
+Tosho (Toko, Katanakaji) is in charge of forging blades, togishi is in charge of polishing blades, kinkōshi (chokinshi) is in charge of making metal fittings, shiroganeshi is in charge of making habaki (blade collar), sayashi is in charge of making scabbards, nurishi is in charge of applying lacquer to scabbards, tsukamakishi is in charge of making hilts, and tsubashi is in charge of making tsuba (hand guards).
 Tosho use apprentice swordsmiths as assistants.
 Prior to the Muromachi period, tosho and kacchushi (armorer) used surplus metal to make tsuba, but from the Muromachi period onwards, specialized craftsmen began to make tsuba.
-Nowadays, kinkoshi sometimes serves as shiroganeshi and tsubashi.
+Nowadays, kinkōshi sometimes also serves as shiroganeshi and tsubashi.